sunkejl/artisan/Gitbook/computer_system/chapter_1_A_Tour_Of_Computer_System/Section_1_9_1_Concurrency_And_Parallelism.md

 Chapter 12 will look much more deeply into concurrency and its use to provide a sharing of processing resources and to enable more parallelism in program execution.

+Instruction-Level Parallelism

+At a much lower level of abstraction,

+modern processors can execute multiple instructions at one time,

+a property known as instruction-level parallelism.

+For example, early microprocessors,

+such as the 1978-vintage Intel 8086 required multiple (typically, 3–10) clock cycles to execute a single instruction.

+More recent processors can sustain execution rates of 2–4 instructions per clock cycle.

+Any given instruction requires much longer from start to finish,

+perhaps 20 cycles or more, but the processor uses a number of clever tricks to process as many as 100 instructions at a time.

+In Chapter 4, we will explore the use of pipelining, where the actions required to execute an instruction are partitioned into different steps and the processor hardware is organized as a series of stages,

+each performing one of these steps.

+The stages can operate in parallel, working on different parts of different instructions.

+We will see that a fairly simple hardware design can sustain an execution rate close to one instruction per clock cycle.

+Processors that can sustain execution rates faster than one instruction per cycle are known as superscalar processors.

+Most modern processors support superscalar operation.

+In Chapter 5, we will describe a high-level model of such processors.

+We will see that application programmers can use this model to understand the performance of their programs.

+They can then write programs such that the generated code achieves higher degrees of instruction-level parallelism and therefore runs faster.

+Single-Instruction, Multiple-Data (SIMD) Parallelism

+At the lowest level, many modern processors have special hardware that

+allows a single instruction to cause multiple operations to be performed in parallel,

+a mode known as single-instruction, multiple-data, or “SIMD” parallelism.

+For example, recent generations of Intel and AMD processors have instructions that can add four pairs of single-precision floating-point numbers (C data type float) in parallel.

+These SIMD instructions are provided mostly to speed up applications that process image, sound, and video data.

+Although some compilers attempt to automatically extract SIMD parallelism from C programs,

+a more reliable method is to write programs using special vector data types supported in compilers such as gcc.

+We describe this style of programming in Web Aside opt:simd,

+as a supplement to the more general presentation on program optimization found in Chapter 5.